Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ## litharge

+Litharge is a channel bans and quiets management bot.
+It is an instance of [ChanTracker](https://github.com/ncoevoet/ChanTracker).
-A channel bans/quiets management bot (an instance of [ChanTracker](https://github.com/ncoevoet/ChanTracker)) It keeps records of channel mode changes and permits management of them over time.
+It keeps records of channel mode changes and permits management of them over time.
 It stores affected users, enabling deep searching through them, reviewing actives, editing duration, marking/annotating them.